Local laws and customs

 It’s illegal to smoke in all indoor public places.
 The penalty for violating this law is a fine of up to €500.

-There have been recent incidences of individuals requesting advice on Greek military service obligations.
-Men born to a Greek national parent may have military service obligations, regardless of any other nationality they hold.
+Men, aged 19 and above, born to a Greek national parent may have military service obligations, regardless of any other nationality they hold.
+Authorities can prevent you leaving Greece until you complete military service obligations.